UK Council for Psychotherapy

 Relationship breakdown and divorce counselling - relationship breakup counselling and marriage separation psychotherapy - central London, Camden - divorce advice for women, marriage divorce counseling, counselling after divorce, counseling after divorce

 Reinvigorating, Enriching & Bringing Our Aliveness To The Relationship When our relationship is foundering or damaged, we can become frustrated, in despair and our hope can leave us.
 One or both of us may have already given up on the relationship.
 Neglect or apathy may have set in.
 Our relationship or marriage may seem doomed and impossible to change.
 It can be an uncomfortable, painful experience.
-Relationship therapy and marriage counselling can help us tolerate these feelings, supporting us to thrive in a healthy, fulfilling (see also What Is Love?), honest and intimate relationship.
+Relationship therapy and marriage counselling can help us tolerate these feelings, supporting us to thrive in a healthy, fulfilling (see also What Is Love?
+(With a capital "L" - Our Relationship To Love)), honest and intimate relationship.
 Repairing and redirecting things, mending the relationship, being together as a couple again may be initially important.
 We may want make our relationship or marriage more passionate, enlivened by desire, dynamic and loving, sexually connecting (see also Rekindling Sex, Reinvigorating, Deepening Our Sex Life).
 Being in the moment, connected with our self, sensing our aliveness, in touch with our own vitality, being in a place where we are still able to surprise our partner, create quality "us" time and special moment, may be important for us.
 (See also Relationship Growth, Transformation)

 Relationship counselling in central London, Camden, Kings Cross - divorce advice, divorce counseling, counselling after divorce or relationship breakup